 It is important to note that image-based drone models are less accurate compared to terrestrial laser scanning or lidar based drone systems.
 The advantage, however, is in the mobility and range of use over surveying techniques.
 The accuracy of drone models can depend on many conditions like lighting, height of aircraft, and fixed or non-fixed geometries (like wavy grass in the wind or a fixed building).
 However, the accuracy of an image-based drone is 2-5cm horizontally and 4-8cm vertically for 3D models.
 2D maps are closer to 1cm accuracy.

-As positioning and lidar systems become more light weight and powerful, drones are getting very close to survey grade quality.
-RTK or real time kinematics is a satellite positioning technique that allows the drone position to be within 1cm of absolute accuracy.
-Powerful lidar systems equipped with photogrammetry sensors make mapping very precise.
-Using this technology over traditional methods can save significant time and cost.
+As positioning and lidar systems become more lightweight and powerful, drones come closer to capturing topography at survey grade quality.
+Using satellite positioning techniques like RTK, or Real Time Kinematics, a drone can position itself to be within 1cm of absolute accuracy.
+Powerful lidar systems equipped with photogrammetry sensors are able to map land with precision, saving time and cost over traditional survey methods.